CMSDAS@IIT Hyderabad 2025: Jets and MET Short Exercise: Setup

 voms-proxy-init -voms cms -valid 192:00

-The following commands one has to do it everytime you log in into a new session.
+When using LXPLUS, the following commands have to be executed everytime you log in into a new session.
 They load the environment and the packages needed for the exercises and open a jupyter notebook:

 jupyter notebook --no-browser --port=8888 --ip 127.0.0.1